Danfro/atom-clickable-plugin/README.md

 # atom-clickable-plugin

 This *atom-clickable-plugin* does provide some common clickable tools needed to build and run click packages for Ubuntu Touch from within Atom editor.
+Visit Atoms package site for this plugin [atom-clickable-plugin](https://atom.io/packages/atom-clickable-plugin).

 ## Credits
 This is a fork of the (now unmaintained) original [atom-build-clickable](https://github.com/sverzegnassi/atom-build-clickable) plugin for Atom by `@sverzegnassi`.
 Many thanks to you for this great work!